-- 1. Have understood fully the scientific and design principles of various energy conversion. - 2.
+- 1. Have understood fully the scientific and design principles of various energy conversion, and will become proficient in engineering calculations of the performance and preliminary design of various energy conversion systems - 2.
 Analyze thermodynamic processes and power cycles to identify energy efficiency improvements and technological advancements. - 3.
-Critique equilibrium model of combustion for the estimation of performance and emissions. - 4.
-Evaluate and critique competing energy conversion technologies on an economic and efficiency basis. - 5.
-Be knowledgeable with the basic principles of energy storage. - 6.
+Become familiar with the physics of the environmental issues, including the greenhouse effect and global climate change, and critique equilibrium model of combustion for the estimation of performance and emissions. - 4.
+Evaluate and critique competing energy conversion technologies on an economic and efficiency basis.

+- 5. Become knowledgeable with the basic principles of energy storage. - 6.
 Create ideas and participate effectively in discussions involving energy-conscious decisions.